-But no matter what your family's preferred fairy looks like, tooth fairies all leave behind a gift when they collect a tooth, and so all parents are faced with the problem of determining how much money to put under the pillow when the tiny tooth collector pays a visit.
+But no matter what your family's preferred fairy looks like, tooth fairies all leave behind a gift when they collect a tooth, and so all parents are faced with the problem of determining just how much money to put under the pillow of their children, when the tiny tooth collector pays a visit.

 The Going Rate for Teeth